OWASP/www-committee-chapter/resources/speakers/readme.md

+## OWASP Speakers Bureau

-repo containing list of Speakers who are happy to present at OWASP Chapter Meteings (in-person or remotely)
+A List of prospective InfoSec/AppSec industry Speakers who are happy to present their talks at OWASP Chapter Meetings (in-person or remotely)